Vision and Ethos

 - recover their psychological and emotional well-being;

-The Family School has been developed through a new collaboration between the Anna Freud Centre and the former heads of a family education centre in Westminster, Neil Dawson and Brenda McHugh.
+The Pears Family School has been developed through a new collaboration between the Anna Freud National Centre for Children and Families and the former heads of a family education centre in Westminster, Neil Dawson and Brenda McHugh.

 Our fundamental belief is that all children have a right to high-quality education